django/deps/draft/0020-annual-release-cycle.rst

-Of the two Python support policies sketched in the `preliminary discussion`__ — "Green Only" (the two currently supported Python versions) and "Plus Last Yellow" (those two plus the most recent end-of-life or security-only version) — this DEP selects "Plus Last Yellow".
+Of the two Python support policies sketched in the `preliminary discussion`__ — "Green Only" (the two currently supported Python versions) and "Plus Last Yellow" (those two plus the most recent security-only version) — this DEP selects "Plus Last Yellow".

 __ https://buttondown.com/carlton/archive/an-annual-release-cycle-for-django/